Family’s car ‘doing U-turn’ at time of fatal Wexford crash

 Missed turn

-Mr Prior said Mrs Prior told him he had missed a turn as he climbed Begerin Hill.
+Mr Prior said Mrs Prior told him he had missed a turn as he climbed Begerin Hill on the road to Wexford.
 He said there was plenty of room on the roadside so he decided to pull in.

 “I could see the Alexander car right behind me.
 I decided to turn around even though I knew we were going the right way.
 I had a good view towards Wexford and there was no vehicle coming from that direction,” he said.

-Mr Prior pulled out onto the N25 and when he looked back he could see the lights of a vehicle in the distance.
+Mr Prior pulled out onto the N25 and completed a U turn and when he looked towards New Ross he could see the lights of a vehicle [THE TRUCK]in the distance.

 “As I pulled out that was the last time I saw the Alexander family.
 I was still in first gear when I heard the bang.
 I knew the truck had hit the Alexanders as it could be no one else.”